TshapedAsh/AGN-Host-Galaxies-SDSS/README.md

+# Still working on this (Estimate time 2 more weeks before I publish preliminary results)

 # 🌌 AGN-Host-Galaxies-SDSS

 > What's the difference between a galaxy with a quiet supermassive black hole (SMBH) and one with a raging, luminous Active Galactic Nucleus (AGN) at its core?
 This project is all about answering that question.